 Isn’t there an age, like fourteen, when a child can decide where he or she will live?

-Not in Illinois.
+Not in Illinois!
 That decision can only be made by a child when the child is eighteen, that is, a legal adult.
 Until this age, the allocation of parental responsibilities and parenting time cannot be determined based only on the preference of the child.
-The first factor stated in determining the child’s best interest is the wishes of the child, “taking into account the child’s maturity and ability to express reasoned and independent preferences as to decision-making.”
+The first factor stated in determining the child’s best interest is the wishes of the child.
+This takes “into account the child’s maturity and ability to express reasoned and independent preferences as to decision-making.”

 Are contested child custody proceedings expensive?

 Yes.
-Whether we call contested cases in Illinois “custody cases” or “allocation of parental responsibilities” and “parenting time,” full blow litigation is expensive.
-It is for this reason that there are a number of means of trying to resolve cases without having to have a trial.
+Whether we call contested cases in Illinois “custody cases” or “allocation of parental responsibilities” and “parenting time,” full blown litigation is expensive.
+It is for this reason that there are a number of ways to try to resolve cases without having to to trial.

 Is it less expensive if a the case is settled?